Dara Birnbaum: Arabesque, Special Limited Edition 2021

-Dara Birnbaum is the first artist who participated in the D’ORO D’ART Project, for the creation of books that contain digital art.
-Birnbaum took on the challenge of specially transforming her four-channel video, Arabesque from 2011, to a single-channel video for the book.
-In the video, sound and image are integrated, and together retrace the love and artistic relationship of Robert and Clara Schumann.
-Birnbaum brought together selections from films of performances of Robert Schumann’s Arabesque Opus 18 and from films of Clara Schumann’s Romanze 1, Opus 11.
-Birnbaum juxtaposed these clips with still images made from footage of the 1947 film about the Schumanns, Song of Love, which tellingly features only Robert Schumann's Arabesque Opus 18.
-Birnbaum’s Arabesque delicately reflects on the troubled love relationship of Robert and Clara Schumann, a love relationship closely linked to music, as they are both pianists.
+Dara Birnbaum was the first artist who participated in the D’ORO D’ART Project, for the creation of books that contain digital art.
+Birnbaum took on the challenge of specially transforming her four-channel video, Arabesque (2011) to a single-channel video for the book.
+In this special book edition, stereo sound and image are integrated, and together retrace the love and artistic relationship of Robert and Clara Schumann.
+Birnbaum brought together selections from Youtube clips of performances of Robert Schumann’s Arabesque, Opus 18, and a singular clip of Clara Schumann’s Romanze 1, Opus 11.
+Birnbaum juxtaposed these clips with still images made from footage of the 1947 film about the Schumanns, Song of Love, which tellingly features only Robert Schumann's Arabesque, Opus 18.
+Birnbaum’s Arabesque delicately reflects on the relationship of Robert and Clara Schumann, a relationship closely linked to music, as they are both composers and pianists.
 The video Arabesque, Special Limited Edition 2021 is activated by opening the book in which it is contained.
 The curators of the project are Barbara London and Valentino Catricalà.
-The book is produced by the publishing house D'ORO Collection, based in Rome.
-Arabesque, Special Limited Edition 2021 was post-produced by Michael Saia.
-The video lasts 6 min. and 29 seconds.
+The book is produced by the publishing house D'ORO, based in Rome.
+Arabesque, Special Limited Edition 2021 was edited and post-produced by Michael Saia in New York.

 Awards

-In 2010 she won a United States Artists Fellow award.